Starz Encore: Background

 The multiplex has been given several collective brand names over the years, including the "Encore Multiplex", "Encore Movie Networks", "Starz Encore Super Pak", and "Starz Super Pak".
 As of 2014, the multiplex currently has no "official" marketed name, and viewers are simply told they are watching "one of the seven Encore channels", though some providers collectively brand the channels as the "Encore Movie Pak", while Dish Network uses the "Starz Moviepack" as an unofficial name for the entire collection of Starz and Encore channels and select other providers (such as DirecTV) continue to brand the channels as the "Starz Super Pak".

 Starz Encore HD

 Starz Encore HD is a high definition simulcast feed of Starz Encore that broadcasts in the 1080i resolution format.
 The main Encore channel originally launched its HD simulcast feed on March 22, 2004; it was shut down after the channel's March 2005 rebrand.
 The current incarnation of the HD simulcast feed was launched in July 2008.
 The main Encore HD simulcast is currently carried nationally by all major cable and satellite providers.
 Encore Action and Encore Drama (now Starz Encore Black) began broadcasting in high definition on August 1, 2011, while Encore Classic and Encore Suspense began their own HD simulcasts on December 2, 2013.
-It is currently unknown if or when Encore Westerns, Encore Family, and Encore Español will become available in high definition.
+Starz Encore Family and Starz Encore Espanol launched their HD simulcasts in October 2018, while Starz Encore Westerns launched its HD simulcast a month later.